nmarsceau/marsceau.com/src/posts/2025-01-23-drag-and-drop-experiment.md

     - experiment
 ---
 I recently built something for work using the drag and drop API, and to help me remember what I learned, I wanted to build a little sample page that showcases the drag and drop API.
-Help this little duck hop between each pond by dragging and dropping him:
+Help this little duck hop between each pond by dragging and dropping him.
+(Only available on devices with a physical mouse at this time.)

 <style>
 	.drag-and-drop {